superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ### **Microphone and speaker subsystem**

 #### **connections**
-Digital connection to microphone from drone.
+Digital connection to the microphone from the drone.
-Digital connection to the speaker from drone.
+Digital connection to the speaker from the drone.

 #### **specifications**
-The subsystem shall ensure two way communication from the pilot to the victim.
+The subsystem shall ensure two-way communication from the pilot to the victim.
 The subsystem shall communicate wirelessly via the drone.

 #### **Description**